Ten FAQs on advertising strategy.

 - Should I try to match my competitors' advertising?

-1. What sort of businesses does advertising work well for?
+1. What sorts of businesses does advertising work well for?

 3. How do I plan a campaign?